ibrandao404/KidneySegmentValidation/README.md

-# DICE-Sorensen-Coefficient-in-R

-# Kidney Segmentation Validation
+# DICE similarity coefficient for Kidney Segmentation Validation

 This repository contains R scripts for interobserver validation of kidney histology segmentation masks using the Dice similarity coefficient.